 - 7 pounds into 10 years is .7 pounds per year

-- Which add up to 79.37 lip glosses or balms in .7 pounds
+- at 4 grams each, you need 79.37 lip glosses or balms to make up .7 pounds

 - so you’d be “consuming” nearly 80 entire lip glosses or balms in one year